longturn/freeciv21/docs/Playing/faq.rst

 however, any savegames will be stored in the current directory.
 If the autosaves server setting is set appropriately, the server will periodically save the game automatically (which can take a lot of disk space in some cases); the frequency is controlled by the :literal:`saveturns` setting.
-In any case, you should check the ownership, permissions, and disk space/quota for the directory or partition you're trying to save to.
+In any case, you should check the ownership, permissions, and disk space/quota for the directory or partition you are trying to save to.

 Where are the save games located by default?